United States Playing Card Company: Fournier

+Limited or discontinued brands

 Arrco

-The Arrco Playing Card Company began operations in Chicago 1927 under the name Arrow Playing Card Company.
-The company's founder, Theodore Regensteiner, helped popularized the Arrco brand by implementing a new easy-to-handle plastic coating for his decks.
-While Arrco sustained sales throughout the later half of the 20th century, the Regensteiner family decided to sell the company to USPC in 1987.
-The USPC continued to print the Arrco brand until it was discontinued in 2011.
+The Arrco Playing Card Company of Chicago began operations in 1927 under the name Arrow Playing Card Company.
+Arrow's founder, Theodore Regensteiner, helped popularized the Arrco brand by implementing a new easy-to-handle plastic coating for his decks.
+While Arrco sustained sales of a variety of budget and lower quality playing cards throughout the later half of the 20th century, the Regensteiner family sold Arrco to USPC in 1987.
+The USPC discontinued the Arrco brand in 2011.

 Army & Navy

 One of the first five brands of cards introduced by the company in 1881, when it was still known as Russell, Morgan, and Co., Army and Navy were originally two separate brands although they shared the same two stock numbers: their standard No. 303 and the deluxe No. 505 which had gold edges.
 The two brands were then merged into the single Army & Navy brand in 1884.
 True to the name, the Joker and Ace of Spades of these brands tended to feature American military imagery, which changed over the years of its production.